All Products

 In this scenario, perform the following steps:

-1. Create a machine group in each project and set the machine group ID in the following format: k8s-group-{cluster-id}, where {cluster-id} is the ID of the cluster.
-You can customize the machine group name.
+1. Create a machine group in each project and set the custom identifier of the machine group in the following format: k8s-group-{cluster-id}, where {cluster-id} is the ID of the cluster.
+You can specify a custom machine group name.

-2. Specify the project, Logstore, and the machine group in the environment variables for each application.
-The name of the machine group is the same as that of the machine group that you created in the previous step.
+2. Specify the project, logstore, and machine group in the environment variables for each application.
+The name of the machine group is the same as the one that you create in the previous step.

-In the following example, the {key} of Application 1 is set to app1-stdout.
-The {key} of Application 2 is set to app2-stdout.
+In the following example, the {key} of Application 1 is set to app1-stdout, and the {key} of Application 2 is set to app2-stdout.
 If the two applications are deployed in the same ACK cluster, you can use the same machine group for the applications.

 Configure the following environment variables for Application 1: